- Communicate with Respect

 Health technology assessment

 The reports of the NHS Health Technology Assessment (HTA) programme are freely accessible in full online.
-At the Editor's discretion, some BioMed Central journals will consider full or shortened versions of these articles for peer review.
+At the Editor's discretion, some BMC journals will consider full or shortened versions of these articles for peer review.

-BioMed Central encourages [self-archiving] by authors of manuscripts accepted for publication in its journals.
+BMC encourages self-archiving by authors of manuscripts accepted for publication in its journals.

 Translations into English